 The customer service number is 800-653-1948.
 You can also visit their website at freedomdebtrelief.com and click on the “Contact Us” link at the bottom of the page.
 When you call customer service, be sure to have your account information handy so that they can help you as quickly as possible.

 How to use Freedom Debt Relief website?

-The FreedomDebtRelief.com website is a great resource for people who are struggling with debt.
+The FreedomDebtRelief.com website is a great resource for people who are struggling with unsecured debt and ae looking for a balance debt resolution.
 It provides information on how to get out of debt, how to negotiate with creditors, and how to make a budget.
 The website also has a forum where people can share their experiences and ask questions.